 The faithful love of the Lord never ends!
 His mercies never cease.
 Great is His faithfulness; His mercies begin afresh each morning.
 (Lamentations 3:22-23)

 By nature, some of us tend to focus on the hole instead of the doughnut.
 We might be labeled pessimists instead of optimists.
 But Scripture says: “Always be joyful.
 Never stop praying.
-Be thankful in all circumstances, for this is God’s will for you who belong to Christ.”1 This means that Jesus’ people must appreciate God and His gifts and call each other’s attention to God’s goodness right here under our noses, especially in troubling times.2
+Be thankful in all circumstances, for this is God’s will for you who belong to Christ.”1 This means that Jesus’ people must choose to appreciate God and His gifts and call each other’s attention to God’s goodness right here under our noses, especially in troubling times.2

 Here are some “Reasons for Christ-based Optimism” from Scripture.
 Some of my comments build on the teaching of Dr. Tony Evans.

-God (Father, Son, and Holy Spirit) Made Us and Knows Us
+We Have Hope Because God (Father, Son, and Holy Spirit) Made Us and Knows Us

 Scriptures: You made all the delicate, inner parts of my body and knit me together in my mother’s womb.
 Thank you for making me so wonderfully complex!…You watched me as I was being formed in the womb.
 You saw me before I was born.
 Every day of my life was recorded in your book.
 Every moment was laid out before a single day had passed.
 (Psalm 139:13-16)

-God (Father, Son, and Holy Spirit) Takes Cares of Us
+We Have Hope Because God (Father, Son, and Holy Spirit) Takes Cares of Us

-God (Father, Son, and Holy Spirit) Loves Us and Sent Christ to Redeem Us
+We Have Hope Because God (Father, Son, and Holy Spirit) Loves Us and Sent Christ to Redeem Us

 Scriptures: This is how God loved the world: He gave His one and only Son, so that everyone who believes in Him will not perish but have eternal life….If God is for us, who can ever be successful against us?
 Since God did not spare even His own Son but gave Him up for us all, won’t He also give us everything else?…Nothing can ever separate God’s people from God’s love.
 Death or life cannot.
 Angels or demons cannot.
-Our fears for today or our worries about tomorrow cannot.
-Not even the powers of hell can separate us from God’s love….Nothing in all creation will ever be able to separate us from the love of God that is revealed in Christ Jesus our Lord.
+Our fears for today or worries about tomorrow cannot.
+Not even the powers of hell can separate us from God’s love….Nothing in all creation will ever be able to separate us from God’s love that is revealed in Christ Jesus our Lord.
 (John 3:16; Rom 8:31-32, 38-39)

 Comments: John 3:16 may be the best known and best loved verse in the Bible.
 It reminds us that God’s love is not merely sentimental.
-It moved Him to take action, to send His Son to be the atoning sacrifice (propitiation) for our sins.
+It moved Him to take action, to send Jesus His Son to be the atoning sacrifice (propitiation) for our sins.
 Christ died the death we deserve to give us everlasting life that we do not deserve.
-That’s why Christ’s gospel is good news!
+That’s why Christ’s gospel is such good news!
 Only those who trust the Lord Jesus as our sin-bearer, substitute, and Savior receive eternal life instead of eternal punishment.
 Whatever goes wrong, Christ’s followers are reconciled to God forever and will never be condemned.

 One hymn says: